 For the first two steeps, 93°c water for no longer than 60 seconds will provide plenty of flavor.
 From the third steep onward it is fine to add up to thirty additional seconds per steep.
 This should provide between four and six re-steeps depending on the quality of the tea.
 For larger vessels (teapots of over 500ml) re-steep potential is usually lower.

-Research has linked GABA to several health benefits, such as lowering blood pressure, reducing stress and anxiety, lowering cholesterol levels, increasing mental alertness and acuity, reducing Alzheimer's plaque, fighting schizophrenia and Parkinson's disease, stabilizing blood pressure and producing better R.E.M. sleep.
-Further benefits include a good measure of anti-oxidants which are known to help prevent...
+Our GABA Oolong each 100g tea leaf contain 198mg GABA (r-Aminobutyric acid) Research has linked GABA to several health benefits, such as lowering blood pressure, reducing stress and anxiety, lowering cholesterol levels, increasing mental alertness and acuity, reducing Alzheimer's plaque, fighting schizophrenia and Parkinson's disease, stabilizing blood pressure and producing better R.E.M. sleep.
+Further benefits...

 This tea is smooth, heavy-bodied, and fruity, which is why it is called “brandy” oolong.
 The first few seconds will recall cocoa, which ...from $12.00